HTTP and WebSocket both are communication protocols used in client-server communication.

 HTTP protocol: HTTP is unidirectional where the client sends the request and the server sends the response.
 Let’s take an example when a user sends a request to the server this request goes in the form of HTTP or HTTPS, after receiving a request server send the response to the client, each request is associated with a corresponding response, after sending the response the connection gets closed, each HTTP or HTTPS request establish the new connection to the server every time and after getting the response the connection gets terminated by itself.

-HTTP is stateless protocol runs on the top of TCP which is a connection-oriented protocol it guarantees the delivery of data packet transfer using the three-way handshaking methods and re-transmit the lost packets.
+HTTP is a stateless protocol that runs on top of TCP which is a connection-oriented protocol it guarantees the delivery of data packet transfer using the three-way handshaking methods and re-transmits the lost packets.

-HTTP can run on the top of any reliable connection-oriented protocol such as TCP, SCTP.
-When a client sends HTTP request to the server, a TCP connection is open between the client and server and after getting the response the TCP connection gets terminated, each HTTP request open separate TCP connection to the server, for e.g. if client send 10 requests to the server the 10 separate HTTP connection will be opened. and get closed after getting the response/fallback.
+HTTP can run on top of any reliable connection-oriented protocol such as TCP, SCTP.
+When a client sends an HTTP request to the server, a TCP connection is open between the client and server and after getting the response the TCP connection gets terminated, each HTTP request opens a separate TCP connection to the server, for e.g. if the client sends 10 requests to the server the 10 separate TCP connection will be opened. and get closed after getting the response/fallback.

-HTTP message information encoded in ASCII, each HTTP request message composed HTTP protocol version(HTTP/1.1, HTTP/2), HTTP methods (GET/POST etc.), HTTP headers (content type, content length), host information, etc. and the body which contain the actual message which is being transferred to the server.
+HTTP message information encoded in ASCII, each HTTP request message composed HTTP protocol version(HTTP/1.1, HTTP/2), HTTP methods (GET/POST, etc.), HTTP headers (content type, content length), host information, etc. and the body which contain the actual message which is being transferred to the server.
 HTTP headers varied from 200 bytes to 2 KB in size, the common size of HTTP header is 700-800 bytes.
-When web application uses more cookies and other tools at client-side that expend storage features of agent it reduces the HTTP header payload.
+When a web application uses more cookies and other tools at the client-side that expand storage features of the agent it reduces the HTTP header payload.

 WebSocket: WebSocket is bidirectional, a full-duplex protocol that is used in the same scenario of client-server communication, unlike HTTP it starts from ws:// or wss://.
-It is a stateful protocol, which means the connection between client and server will keep alive until it is terminated by either party (client or server). after closing the connection by either of the client and server, the connection is terminated from both the end.
+It is a stateful protocol, which means the connection between client and server will keep alive until it is terminated by either party (client or server).
+After closing the connection by either of the client and server, the connection is terminated from both ends.

 When can a web socket be used:

-For e.g. in the trading website or bitcoin trading, that is the most volatile thing which is happening over there, for displaying the price fluctuation and movement data is continuously pushed by the backend server to the client end by using the web socket channel.
+For e.g. in a trading website or bitcoin trading, for displaying the price fluctuation and movement data is continuously pushed by the backend server to the client end by using a WebSocket channel.

-- Gaming application: In a Gaming application, you might focus on that, data is continuously receiving by the server and without refreshing the UI, it will take effect on the screen, UI gets automatically refreshed without even establishing the new connection, so it is very helpful in a Gaming application.
+- Gaming application: In a Gaming application, you might focus on that, data is continuously received by the server, and without refreshing the UI, it will take effect on the screen, UI gets automatically refreshed without even establishing the new connection, so it is very helpful in a Gaming application.

-- Chat application: Chat application uses WebSocket to stablish the connection only once for exchange, publishing and broadcasting the message among the subscriber. it reuses the same WebSocket connection, for sending and receiving the message and one to one message transfer.
+- Chat application: Chat applications use WebSockets to establish the connection only once for exchange, publishing, and broadcasting the message among the subscribers.
+It reuses the same WebSocket connection, for sending and receiving the message and for one-to-one message transfer.

-When not to use WebSocket: WebSocket can be used if we want any real-time updated or continuous streams of data which is being transmitted over the network.
-If we want to fetch old data, or want to get the data only once to process it with an application we should go with HTTP protocol, old data which is not required very frequently or fetched only once can be query by the simple HTTP request, so in this scenario better not use WebSocket.
+When not to use WebSocket: WebSocket can be used if we want any real-time updated or continuous streams of data that are being transmitted over the network.
+If we want to fetch old data, or want to get the data only once to process it with an application we should go with HTTP protocol, old data which is not required very frequently or fetched only once can be queried by the simple HTTP request, so in this scenario, it’s better not use WebSocket.

 Note: RESTful web services are sufficient to get the data from the server if we are loading the data only once.